Colombia presidential vote poses test for FARC peace deal - Journal du Cameroun

 Santos — who was awarded the Nobel Peace Prize for the 2016 deal with the FARC — steps down in August.

-Duque, a gray-haired senator and former economist, is backed by the Democratic Center party of former president Alvaro Uribe, which swept the polls in legislative elections in March.
+Duque, a gray-haired senator and former economist, is backed by the Democratic Center party of former president Alvaro Uribe, which swept legislative elections in March.
 If successful, he can count on the support of Congress.

-Uribe fell out with once-close ally Santos over his drive for peace with FARC, setting up his own party in 2013.
+Uribe fell out with onetime ally Santos over his drive for peace with FARC, setting up his own party in 2013.

-Many voters see the guiding hand of Uribe behind the inexperienced Duque’s campaign.
+Many voters see Uribe’s guiding hand behind the inexperienced Duque’s campaign.
 Like Santos, the 65-year-old Uribe is constitutionally precluded from seeking a third term.

-“If Duque was the candidate of another party, he would not be leading the polls,” said analyst Andres Macias of Externado University, highlighting the “great political capital” of the controversial but popular former head of state.

 Colombia, ravaged by corruption and glaring inequality, is still struggling to emerge from the longest armed conflict in the Americas.

-The world’s leading producer of cocaine, the country remains contorted by an ongoing struggle against a slew of armed groups vying for control of lucrative narco-trafficking routes in areas once dominated by FARC guerrillas.
+The world’s leading producer of cocaine, the country continues to struggle against armed groups vying for control of lucrative narco-trafficking routes in areas FARC once dominated.

 – ‘No impunity’ –

 The peace deal, in effect for little more than a year, remains fragile.
-The FARC has transformed into a political party, which failed to win much public support in March legislative elections, failing to add to the 10 parliamentary seats it was awarded as part of the peace deal.
+The FARC has transformed into a political party, which failed to win much support in March legislative elections, failing to add to the 10 parliamentary seats it was awarded in the peace deal.

-“What we Colombians want is that those who have committed crimes against humanity be punished by proportional penalties, which is incompatible with political representation, so that there is no impunity,” Duque told AFP during campaigning recently.
+“What we Colombians want is that those who have committed crimes against humanity be punished by proportional penalties, which is incompatible with political representation, so that there is no impunity,” Duque recently told AFP.

-The young senator has pledged to eradicate “the cancer of corruption” and work to revive a sluggish economy, in campaign speeches which focused on the defense of traditional family values.
+The young senator has pledged to eradicate “the cancer of corruption” and to revive a sluggish economy, while vowing to defend traditional family values.

-Petro drew bigger crowds to his rallies the longer his campaign went on, in what some analysts see as public support for the peace deal and the rehabilitation of FARC as a political party.
+Petro’s crowds grew steadily as his campaign went on, in what some analysts see as public support for the peace deal and the rehabilitation of FARC as a political party.

 “Society has overcome the fear of violence and terror, and what we are seeing today is the political expression of that, filling public places and drawing crowds,” Petro told AFP in the final days of his campaign.